Skip to content

 Millennials (also known as Gen Y) were born between 1980-1995 and are considered digital pioneers, with many having grown up straddling the analog and digital worlds.
 One big technology advance during millennials’ lifetimes has been the widespread adoption of smart phones, and millennials are right there with Gen Z on their reliance on apps.

 Many millennials had AOL Instant Messenger (remember your “AIM name”?) and are still fluent in 1:1 text and chat (now referred to as “DMs”).
-This generation came of age on Myspace, Facebook, and Twitter, and currently document and share their stories on Instagram.
+This generation came of age at the same time that social media was being developed, and tend to document and share content with their communities online.

 Like Gen Z, they are values-driven and understand the power of using their voices to impart change.
 They believe civil society and corporations can and should do more to close social justice and equity gaps.